strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 ### Welcome to KRaft!

 In order to overcome the limitations related to the ZooKeeper usage, the Kafka community came with the idea of using Kafka itself to store metadata and using the event-driven pattern to take them updated across the nodes.
-The work started with [KIP-500](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum) in late 2019 by introducing a self-managed metadata quorum based on a specific Kafka implementation of the [Raft](https://raft.github.io/) consensus protocol.
+The work started with [KIP-500](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum) in late 2019 with the introduction of a built-in consensus protocol based on [Raft](https://raft.github.io/).
 That was named Kafka Raft ...
 KRaft for friends!

 KRaft is an event-based implementation of the Raft protocol with a quorum controller maintaining an event log, a single-partition topic named `__cluster_metadata`, to store the metadata.
+Unlike the other topics, this is special one, because records are written to disk synchronously, which is required by the Raft algorithm for correctness.
 It works in a leader-follower mode, where the leader writes events into the metadata topic which is then replicated to the follower controllers by using the KRaft replication algorithm.
 The leader of that single-partition topic is actually the controller node of the Kafka cluster.
 The metadata changes propagation has the benefit of being event-driven via replication and not using RPCs anymore.